0mithun/care-guide-task-backend/README.md

 # Secure Note-Taking API (Backend)

 This is the backend server for the Secure Note-Taking and Public Posts web application.
-It is built using Node.js, Express, TypeScript, and MongoDB (via Mongoose).
+It is built using Node.js, Express, TypeScript, and MongoDB.

 ## Tech Stack
 * **Language:** TypeScript